Achromatic-Security/Misc-BulkWHOIS/README.md

 *If the -o is not provided then the results will be written to stdout

-Also you will need to ensure that the file containing the domains you wish to perform whois lookups against are formatted as one domain per line such as:
+Also you will need to ensure that the file containing the domains you wish to perform whois lookups against are formatted as one domain per line.

-achromatic-security.com
-google.com
-bbc.co.uk